alienscience/clj-ldap/README.md

 ## connect [options]

-Connects to an ldap server and returns an [LDAPConnectionPool](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPConnectionPool.html).
+Connects to an ldap server and returns a, thread safe, [LDAPConnectionPool](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPConnectionPool.html).
 Options is a map with the following entries:
-    :address         Address of server, defaults to localhost :port            Port to connect to, defaults to 389 :bind-dn         The DN to bind as, can be a map or string, optional :password        The password to bind with, optional :num-connections The number of connections in the pool, defaults to 1
+    :address         Address of server, defaults to localhost :port            Port to connect to, defaults to 389 :bind-dn         The DN to bind as, optional :password        The password to bind with, optional :num-connections The number of connections in the pool, defaults to 1 :ssl?
+Boolean, connect over SSL (ldaps), defaults to false :trust-store     Only trust SSL certificates that are in this JKS format file, optional, defaults to trusting all certificates

+For example:
+    (ldap/connect conn {:address "ldap.example.com" :num-connections 10})

 ## get [connection dn]

 If successful, returns a map containing the entry for the given DN.
 Returns nil if the entry doesn't exist or cannot be read.

-    (ldap/connect conn {:address "ldap.example.com" :num-connections 10})
+    (ldap/get conn "cn=dude,ou=people,dc=example,dc=com")

 ## add [connection dn entry]